Teresa Kearney: Path to Uganda

-On December 3, 1902, Kearney and five other sisters left London for Nsambya, Uganda.
-They were chosen at the request of Bishop Hanlon of the Mill Hill Fathers.
-The sisters arrived on January 15, 1903 and established a dispensary and school in the Buganda.
+On 3 December 1902, Kearney and five other sisters left London for Nsambya, Uganda Protectorate.
+They were chosen at the request of Bishop Henry Hanlon of the Mill Hill Fathers.
+The sisters arrived on 15 January 1903 and established a dispensary and school in the Buganda.
 "Their task was to care for the women and girls and to further weaken the association of Catholicism with French missionaries and Protestantism with British missionaries in the then British Protectorate."
 Among the sisters were three Irish, one American, one English, and one Scottish woman.

 Kearney started her first clinic under a mango tree near the convent.
 The first seven years of missionary work were tough for the sisters.
 Various diseases, from smallpox to malaria, ravaged Buganda.
 The infant mortality rate was also relatively high due to the high frequency of maternal deaths.
 In 1906, Kearney expanded the missionary and set up a hospital in Nagalama, twenty-three miles away.
 Following Sister Paul's illness and return to the United States in 1910, Kearney was appointed the new superior of the convent.
 In 1913, three more sisters arrived, which allowed Kearney to establish a third mission station in Kamuli, Busoga.
 All three stations focused on medicine and education for the local population with a focus on primary and secondary education, training of nurses, and the founding of clinics, hospitals and orphanages.

-Role in World War 1
+Role in World War I

-During World War 1, the Nsambya Hospital was used to treat the Native Carrier Corp, porters for European troops.
+During World War I, the Nsambya Hospital was used to treat the Carrier Corps, who were porters for the fighting troops.
 At times, Kearney was outraged by the treatment Europeans gave to the African porters.
 She worked to uphold the rights of African people caught up in the European war.
-On December 25, 1918 Kearney was awarded the MBE, Member of Order of British Empire, for her services to the wounded during the war years.
+In the 1918 New Year Honours Kearney was awarded the MBE, Member of the Order of the British Empire.